 Some of you might know that Frontastic has been operating in bootstrapping mode for the bigger part of the year.
 Start-Uppers will know this: in bootstrapping mode, time, people, and money are always scarce.

-Yet, despite the limited resources, the team succeeded in realizing a solid 6-figure turnover in its first full year of business, advancing product development towards a state-of-the-art Commerce Frontend Platform, winning their first pilot customer, and getting a pre-seed investor with a 6-figure stake on board.
+Yet, despite the limited resources, the team succeeded in realizing a solid 6-figure turnover in its first full year of business, advancing product development towards a state-of-the-art Composable Frontend Platform, winning their first pilot customer, and getting a pre-seed investor with a 6-figure stake on board.
 At the same time, they built the partner network, filled the sales pipeline, and started to prepare to scale up the business in 2019.
 Pretty impressive, right?

 I could blow Frontastic’s trumpet about how successful a year 2018 was, and it would all be entirely true.
 Yet, I’d be telling only half the story if I hadn’t also quizzed the founders on the challenges and learnings of their first year in business.